mourner/rbush/README.md

 ## Performance

 The following performance test was done by generating random uniformly distributed rectangles of ~0.01% area (see `debug/perf.js` script).
+Performed with Node.js on a Retina Macbook Pro mid-2012.

 Test                        | RBush  | [old RTree](https://github.com/imbcmdth/RTree)
 --------------------------- | ------ | ------